vaadin-component-factory/network/README.md

 * This component does not work in a vaadin dialog.
 * This component does not work on IE11 and Edge.

-# Vaadin Prime
+## License & Author

-This component is available in Vaadin Prime subscription.
-It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing
+This Add-on is distributed under Apache 2.0

-# License & Author
+Component Factory Network is written by Vaadin Ltd.

-This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
-For license terms, see LICENSE.txt.
+### Sponsored development

-Network is written by Vaadin Ltd.
+Major pieces of development of this add-on has been sponsored by multiple customers of Vaadin.
+Read more  about Expert on Demand at: [Support](https://vaadin.com/support) and  [Pricing](https://vaadin.com/pricing)